mangata-finance/diagrams/README.md

 group Separate action on Collator (maybe will move to separate UML)

-  loop for each block at block_finalization
+  loop for each block at end_dispute_period

     loop for each l1_read